Programs & Events

 A six-part series of cooking demonstrations featuring some of the valley’s most celebrated chefs.

-Members can register online pre-sale (limit 2 tickets per event per member).
+Members can register online pre-sale (limit 2 tickets per date per member).
 General public tickets are released July 1.

-All chefs are volunteering their time, talents and resources for our most popular fundraiser.
+All chefs volunteer their time, talents and resources for our most popular fundraiser.

 Take an imaginary tour past a beaver pond to the top of a mountain.
 See how the different ecosystems transform.
 Touch and smell plants in the vegetable garden.
 Connect food to table in Betty’s Market.
-Get in the dirt and dig in the Kid’s Patch.
-Follow the footprint to find the animal, view the Gore Creek watershed, or get into the sand pit.
+Follow animal footprints and view the Gore Creek watershed, or get into the sand pit.

 Betty Ford Alpine Gardens is an unforgettable way to experience the world of plants together and inspire the next botanic explorer!